Azure/azure-rest-api-specs/specification/mediaservices/resource-manager/readme.md

     reason: Patch response is 202.
     suppress: LongRunningResponseStatusCode

+  - from: Accounts.json
+    reason: Patch response is 202.
+    suppress: LongRunningResponseStatusCode

   - suppress: R2016
     where: $.definitions.TrackedResource.required
     reason: location is a required property for our patch calls